anonymuse/talks/docker/2015-09-16-intro_to_docker.md

 - Different problems
 - Bigger problems

 ^ Background in help desk and traditional systems adminsitration.

+^ Heard about DevOps.

-I heard about this DevOps thing and thought that might yield a fatter paycheck.
-Once I digested the words "cloud" and "devops" I mostly moved around in different industries trying new problems, after which I tried finding bigger problems.
+^ Digested the words "cloud" and "devops" I mostly moved around in different industries trying new problems, after which I tried finding bigger problems.

 ---

 # [fit] You?

 ^ Show of hands for different types of users.
-Show of hands for different levels of users.Any cooks (or other unusual types?)
+Show of hands for different levels of users.

+^ Any cooks (or other unusual types?)

 ---

 # Where am I?

-^ Thank Digital Ocean.
-Add organizers names here.
+^ Thank you Digital Ocean, Annie.

+^ Thanks to Luisa and Dusty

+^ Thanks to Carissa and Jacqueline fror Docker Inc.

-Why are we here today?
+^So, why are we here today?

 ---